judka-uriel/uriel-book/uriel_en.md

 The word *sacrifice* here is not used in its common meaning of “giving something up from oneself”, although sacrifices could only be brought from personal property — therefore captured wild animals were not suitable for sacrifices.
-The word *korban* derives from a root with the meaning “to draw near” (Sefer HaBahir [109](https://www.sefaria.org/Sefer_HaBahir.109)), i.e., it signifies actions that bring one closer to G‑d.
+The word *korban* derives from the root with the meaning “to draw near” (Sefer HaBahir [109](https://www.sefaria.org/Sefer_HaBahir.109)), i.e., it signifies actions that bring one closer to G‑d.
 As the prophets clarify, these are actions that teach the manifestation of mercy and justice.
 When money